sagnik6969/obsidian/Programming notes/Leraval/Models.md

 ```
 12. migrations are also stored in migrations table in MySQL.
 In this way laravel wont apply same migration twice.
 13. to rollback the last migration `php artisan migrate:rollback`
+14. models are used to add or delete rows in a table.
+15. migration are used to create , alter, delete a table.